2020 Voice of Youth

-Young Joon Kim, Board member of Asia Society Korea; Chairman of the Board of Directors of the Asian University for Women Support Foundation
+Young Joon Kim, Board member, Asia Society Korea; Chairman of the Board of Directors, Asian University for Women Support Foundation

-Wooil Lee, K21 member of Asia Society Korea; Vice Plant Manager at UNID Global Corp.
+Wooil Lee, Asia 21 Korea Chapter member; Vice Plant Manager, UNID Global Corp.

-Scott Orrantia, Program Committee member of Asia Society Korea; Managing Director of Johnson Controls Korea
+Scott Orrantia, Program Committee member, Asia Society Korea; Managing Director, Johnson Controls Korea

-Mason Richey, Contributing writer to Asia Society Korea; Associate Professor of International Politics at Hankuk University of Foreign Studies (HUFS)
+Mason Richey, Contributing writer, Asia Society Korea; Associate Professor of International Politics, Hankuk University of Foreign Studies (HUFS)

-Mark Tetto, Board member of Asia Society Korea; Partner of TCK Investment Management
+Mark Tetto, Board member, Asia Society Korea; Partner, TCK Investment Management

 The presenters represented a number of top universities in Korea and covered a diverse range of topics.